-In 1840 Morris Angel, the founder of the Company, opened a second-hand clothing shop in the Seven Dials area of London (near Covent Garden) providing a service for those who wanted good quality clothes at reasonable cost.
-When an actor asked if he could rent a suit rather than buy it, the hire business took off.
-The company remains a family enterprise with the 6th generation of the Angels family working in the company.
+In 1813 Daniel Angel, a young tailor from Frankfurt arrived in London with barely a word of English.
+He headed for Seven Dials and set up a barrow selling second hand clothes.
+He later opened a second hand clothing shop with his son Morris providing a service for those who wanted good quality clothes at reasonable cost.
+Later, when an actor asked if he could rent a suit rather than buy it, the hire business took off.

-Morris and his son Daniel moved to premises on Shaftesbury Avenue.
-Daniel opened a bespoke department in this new respectable environment.
-The quality and style of the clothes was high, and soon theatrical managers were seeking his services for their West End shows.
+Morris and his son Daniel (3rd generation) moved to premises on Shaftesbury Avenue in the late 1880's and Daniel opened a bespoke department in this new respectable environment.
+The quality and style of the clothes was high, and soon theatrical managers were seeking his services for their West End productions.

 In the late 1920s, after Madame Tussauds was destroyed by fire, Angels re-dressed all the waxworks and provided uniforms and livery for the staff.
 From 1940 to 1945, Angels provided dress uniforms for the Free French Army and for ENSA, the army entertainment troupe.

-Angels The Costumiers moved the Film and TV Stock to a 160,000 sq.ft. purpose-built facility in Hendon in 2002.
-The building provides an incredible working environment, encompassing costume rental, line-up, costume making facilities, preparation areas and a suite of 15 designer offices and over 8 miles of costume rail in one room.
+In 2002 Angels moved the film and TV stock to a 160,000 sq.ft. purpose-built facility in Hendon.
+The building provides an incredible working environment, encompassing costume rental, line-up, costume making facilities, preparation areas and a suite of 15 designer offices and over 8 miles of costume rails.